TREND50/gp_recons/README.md

 # gp_recons

-This software reconstructs the wave associated to coincidences between antenna triggers.
+This software reconstructs the wave associated to coincidences observed between antenna triggers, where a coincidence between two antennas is defined as a time interval between triggers shorter than the time it would take for an elecromagnetic wave to cover the distance between them.
 Two different hypothesis are considered: a plane wavefront and a spherical one (point source).
-This program is an adaptation of the code developped by V. Niess for the TREND reconstruction.
+This program, written in C,   is an adaptation of the code developped by V. Niess for the TREND reconstruction, and is based on the [PORT subroutine library](http://www.netlib.org/port/) fiting tools.

-Input files:
+## Input files:

-R[RunId]coinctable.txt
+R_RunId coinctable.txt
-Format = [UnixSec UnitId EvtNb CoincNb TiggerTime] with one line per trigger, EvtNb being the trigger ID on that specific unit, and TriggerTime being given in ns wrt first unit triggered in the coincidence.
+Format = UnixSec; UnitId; EvtNb; CoincNb; TiggerTime with one line per trigger, EvtNb being the trigger ID on that specific unit, and TriggerTime being given in ns wrt first unit triggered in the coincidence.

 positions_GP35.txt
-Format: [UnitID x y z]
+Format: UnitID; x; y; z
 x is measured from Eastwards, y Northwards. z is altitude asl.
 Note that ALL units have to be given in file, in incremental order!

-Output files:
+## Output files:

 R[RunId]sphrecons.txt
 Format: [CoincId UnixSec Mult x y z t0 Chi2 Significance]